wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/overhauls.md

 ### JIP LN INI Tweaks

 Customizes some settings in JIP LN to make the game more dynamic and challenging, for example by distributing weapon mods to NPCs.
 Double-click **JIP LN NVSE** in the left pane and click **INI Files**.
-Paste in the following, replacing the existing contents:
+Select all of the existing content and replace it with this:

 ```ini showLineNumbers title="jip_nvse.ini"
 [GamePatches]